GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Rocket Lab's next launch will deliver 30 satellites to orbit - and a 3D-printed gnome from Gabe Newell
+  - TikTok strikes new licensing agreement with Sony Music
      <hr/>

-      - *Rocket Lab’s next mission will put dozens of satellites into orbit using the launch company’s Kick Stage “space tug,” as well as a 3D-printed garden gnome from Valve Software’s Gabe Newell.
-The latter is a test of a new manufacturing technique, but also a phi…*
+      - *TikTok announced this morning it has signed new licensing agreement with Sony Music Entertainment (SME) that will allow the short-form video app to continue to offer songs from Sony Music artists for use by creators on its platform.
+The agreement will also se…*

-  - Scaleway launches cloud instances that cost $2.10 per month
+  - What social networks have learned since the 2016 election
       <hr/>

-      - *French cloud hosting company Scaleway originally started with very cheap cloud instances.
-Over the years, the company has expanded its offering and added more premium services, such as managed Kubernetes, object storage, block storage, managed databases, load…*
+      - *On the eve on the 2020 U.S. election, tensions are running high.
+The good news?
+2020 isn’t 2016.
+Social networks are way better prepared to handle a wide array of complex, dangerous or otherwise ambiguous Election Day scenarios.
+The bad news: 2020 is its own …*

-  - YC-backed nonprofit VotingWorks wants to rebuild trust in election systems through open source
+  - Alphabet's X details Project Amber, a quest for a single biomarker for depression that fell short of its goal
       <hr/>

-      - *I know it will come as a shock to you as a reader of the news, but there is an election this week.
-Well, tomorrow actually.
-It’s the rare election where the logistics of the election itself seem to be increasingly dominating the discussion.
-Not since the Flor…*
+      - *Alphabet’s X (the Google-owner’s so-called ‘Moonshot Factory’) published a new blog post today about Project Amber, a project it’s been working on over the past three years – the results of which it’s now making available open source for the rest of the menta…*

-  - Maze, a notorious ransomware group, says it's shutting down
+  - NerdWallet acquires small business loan marketplace Fundera
       <hr/>

-      - *But security researchers aren't celebrating just yet.*
+      - *Financial guidance company NerdWallet announced at the end of last week that it has acquired Fundera.
+New York City-based Fundera was co-founded in 2013 by Jared Hecht, who previously co-founded GroupMe.
+It created a marketplace where small businesses could f…*

-  - Booming edtech M&A activity brings consolidation to a fragmented sector
+  - Rocket Lab's next launch will deliver 30 satellites to orbit - and a 3D-printed gnome from Gabe Newell
       <hr/>

-       - *As the COVID-19 pandemic continues to force teachers, students and parents to adopt new technologies, edtech’s total addressable market has massively grown in the last several months.
-The shift has urged venture capitalists to pour money into the sector accor…*
+       - *Rocket Lab’s next mission will put dozens of satellites into orbit using the launch company’s Kick Stage “space tug,” as well as a 3D-printed garden gnome from Valve Software’s Gabe Newell.
+The latter is a test of a new manufacturing technique, but also a phi…*

 <br />